2 Strategies for Improved Sleep in Older Adults

 While you experiment, only change one thing at a time and give it some time – older bodies are slower to adjust.
 Then you’ll be able to figure out what works and what doesn’t.

-• Write down when your older adult sleeps and wakes for about a week so you can clearly describe their schedule.
+• Write down your older adult’s sleep and wake times for about a week so you can clearly describe their schedule.

 • Ask if a light pain reliever (like acetaminophen) before bed or a safer sleep aid (like certain antihistamines) would be safe and helpful.